realmiya/HospitalShiftSys/README.md

 after inputing userid, confirm , and submit , then click show my shift invited card, you can see the invitation belongs to the specfic user. you can try userid from 1 to 4.

+must click left arrow button to show the current 7 days' shifts available and click right arrow button to show the next 7 days' shifts available
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).